Rotor Spray for applications

-How the rotor spray works
+How the Rotor Spray Coating works

-A liquid is carried into the center of a rapidly rotating rotor via a supply pipe Centrifugal force accelerates the liquid outwards to a specially shaped plate edge, from where the fine droplets of the spray application fly.
+A liquid is carried into the center of a rapidly rotating rotor via a supply pipe centrifugal force accelerates the liquid outwards to a specially shaped plate edge, from where the fine droplets of the spray application fly.
 The diameter of the droplets depends on the viscosity and surface tension of the respective sprayed liquid and is between 30 and 70 micrometers.

 The droplets are sprayed at a 360° angle around the rotor.
 Approximately 30% of the liquid carried in the rotors is sprayed onto the web.
 The remaining 70% of the sprayed liquid is collected and flows back into the storage tank.